 But biologists have also been isolating and delivering these beneficial signalers directly, rather than within stem cell therapy.

 Because they’re so small and nimble, exosomes can remain hidden in the bloodstream, carry multiple doses – of either drugs or proteins – and cross barriers that cells cannot.
 They’re ideal for delivering therapies to the brain, as they can cross the blood-brain barrier and other checkpoints in the body.
 Intravenous injection of exosomes has been demonstrated to be more efficient than the use of cells in treating stroke and another study showed that exosomes helped improve kidney function.

 Reserve your appointment

 It’s an exciting time to be a healer.
 Innovative regenerative therapies have evolved that enable us to send cellular signals without actually injecting cells into your body.
 But are these therapies best suited for your age, condition, general health, environment, and lifestyle?
 Only a well-read, highly-trained lifelong biohacker can make that call and revive your health.

 A biohacker like Stephanie Wolff.
 She and her team of dedicated specialists have been studying and successfully delivering both stem cell and exosome therapies to hundreds of patients for over a decade.
 You can be their next success story.

-These anti-aging specialists recognize that stem cells and exosomes hold the secret to diagnosing a slew of disorders, reversing degenerative disease, and even demonstrating how cancer is treated – all while understanding how the uses of stem cells are constantly changing.
+These Stem Cell Therapy specialists recognize that stem cells and exosomes hold the secret to diagnosing a slew of disorders, reversing degenerative disease, and even demonstrating how cancer is treated – all while understanding how the uses of stem cells are constantly changing.